uzunmasha/gatk/README.md

 The pipeline supports a single main workflow:

 - **GATK Germline Variant Calling**: Main workflow that processes DNA sequence data through alignment, preprocessing, GVCF generation, and joint genotyping.
-Starts with paired-end FASTQ reads, performs BWA alignment against a reference genome, adds read group information, sorts and indexes BAM files, then executes GATK HaplotypeCaller in GVCF mode for each sample.
+Starts with paired-end FASTQ reads, performs BWA alignment against the reference genome, adds read group information, sorts and indexes BAM files, then executes GATK HaplotypeCaller in GVCF mode for each sample.
 Multiple GVCFs are consolidated into a GenomicsDB workspace and jointly genotyped to produce a final VCF.

 ## Workflow